David-Else/developer-workstation-setup-script/README.md

 These scripts are designed to be run immediately after installing the operating system.

-1. Install a fresh copy of Debian 12.
-Don't fill in any details for the root account and make your user have admin/sudo rights.
+1. Install a fresh copy of Debian 12 selecting Gnome as the desktop.
+Don't fill in any details for the root account and make your user has admin rights.
 2. Install Ansible and git: `sudo apt install ansible git`
 3. Clone the repository and `cd` into it: `git clone https://github.com/David-Else/developer-workstation-setup-script`
 4. Customize the software selection by modifying the `install.yml` and `install-setup.bash` scripts with your own software preferences.